St George Use of Pupil Premium Grant 2018 - 2019

 - Completion of homework to consolidate knowledge and skills covered in lessons

-- Emotional issues such as behaviour regulation or anger management difficulties
+- Emotional issues such as behaviour or anger management difficulties

 - Access to resources outside of school and enrichment experiences within school